OpenCookbook/recipes/baked-french-toast.md

 #### Sleep-late tip:
-Recipe can be prepared ahead through step 9.
+8ecipe can be prepared ahead through step 8.
 Cover and refrigerate for up to 24 hours.
 Bake in preheated 400F oven for 30 minutes.